Boston, MA, is popular for its rich history, diverse cultures, and strong legacy of arts and education.

 The 200-acre campground that houses both camps is great for physical activities and outdoor exploration.
 You can go horseback riding, ski on the lake, navigate ropes courses, and try your hand at archery.

-The two summer camps for boys and girls have a similar structure and curriculum.
+The two programs for boys and girls have a similar structure and curriculum.
 Each camp has a specific section for ages 8-10, 11-12, and 13-16.
 A typical day at the Pleasant Valley and North Woods camps includes activity periods, rest hours, and food breaks.
 Campers also get opportunities to relax, reflect on their experiences, and interact with peers.
 They also offer other year-round programs.

 Founded in 1913, Boston Children’s Museum is one of the oldest in the world.
 Every summer, the museum organizes Explore It full-day STEM camps for kids in the Boston area.